Mangrove-Web-Development/devdocs/local-development/css-javascript.md

 - `build`
 - `production`
     - Compiles SASS and JavaScript for production use.
 Run this command and commit output files before any production deploys.
-- `watch`
-    - Use this instead of `develop` if you are on Windows.
-Windows does not report file change like Mac and other Unix-like systems do, so polling is used instead for compatibility.
 - `dev`
 - `develop`
     - Watches source SCSS and JavaScript files for changes and compiles for development.
     When changes are detected, files are recompiled and the browser is automatically refreshed.
+    -
+- `watch`
+    - Use this instead of `develop` if you are on Windows.
+Windows does not report file change like Mac and other Unix-like systems do, so polling is used instead for compatibility.

+## Output Files
+Compiled CSS and JS files are output to the `theme/dist` directory.
+These _are_ tracked in Git, so they will appear as changed whenever they are recompiled.
+Commit these changes.

+Output file names include a _content hash_.
+This hash is based on the content of the file itself, so it only changes if the file content changes.
+This results in a unique URL based on the contents of the file, making sure that an old cached version will not be loaded, but the cache will not be invalidated unnecessarily.

+Make sure to commit the output files from the `production` script before deploying to a production site.
+The production output files are minimized, stripped of extra characters, and otherwise optimized for efficient performance in the production environment.
+Development files may not be minimized and may include extra code for source maps and other features useful in development.

 ## Source Files
 JavaScript source files are found in the `theme/js` directory.